 The Compact Height layout variant is only available on landscape orientation in a few iPhone devices.
 Inner paddings and spacings between UI elements need to be decreased and allow more content to show on the screen.

 This variant is specific to iPhone devices that allows the Regular Height size class.
 It is a default height class for all components.

 3. Regular Height – iPad

-This variant is specific to iPad devices.
-This only applies to some of the components that requires more space.
+This variant is specific to iPad devices and only applies to some of the components that requires more space.

 Modality is a method to present content in a temporary mode.
-With Adaptive Design, Modality on iPhone and iPad devices will adapt to the screen sizes and utilze the available space.
+With Adaptive Design, Modality on iPhone and iPad devices will adapt to the screen sizes and utilize the available space.